 Hires freelance virtual assistants with at least 2 years experience working in an assistant role.
 Must be willing to work part-time Monday-Friday at least 5 hours per week.

-Zirtual hires both full-time and part-time “ZAs”, and full-time assistants qualify for benefits.
+Zirtual hires both full-time and part-time “ZAs” as independent contractors.

 Written and verbal communication skills are essential for all virtual assistant jobs.
 Most clients expect assistants to have at least a basic command of popular social media sites and word processing programs.
 You will likely need a Skype account or another method of connecting with clients through real-time video streams.